 MAF / Agustín Jais & Denise Lara Margules

 Agustín Jais (1985, Buenos Aires) is an artist, curator, cultural manager, designer and professor.
 He is founder of Club Cultural Matienzo, an independent umbrella organization that runs a venue for the arts, culture and community life.
-His artistic practice is linked to this experience, taking form as context-based projects, developed mostly in collaboration, that experiment with institutional dynamics, community building and the collective re-learning of accessible technologies.
-He has presented projects at Hamiffal (Jerusalem), Centro Cultural Juan de Salazar (Asunción, Paraguay), Centro Cultural Parque España (Rosario, Argentina), and CETC-Teatro Colón, Espacio Telefónica and Centro Cultural San Martín (Buenos Aires, Argentina).
-He participated in residencies in New York, Ciudad de Mexico and Antwerp, and was speaker about collective initiatives at Beursschouwburg (Brussels), HaMiffal (Jerusalem), Fundación PROA and Fundación Lebensohn (Buenos Aires).
+His artistic practice is linked to this experience, and usually takes form as context-based projects developed collectively in space and time.
+He is interested in institutional dynamics, collaborative networking and community building, and the relational anxieties present in collaborative organizations.
+He has presented installations, multimedia works, murals, video, photos, performances, relational pieces and live visuals at Centro Cultural Juan de Salazar (Asunción, Paraguay), Centro Cultural Parque España (Rosario, Argentina), and CETC - Centro de Experimentación del Teatro Colón, Espacio Telefónica, Centro Cultural San Martín and Club Cultural Matienzo in Buenos Aires.
+He participated in residencies in New York and Antwerp.
 In 2015 he made Soulseek/2016, his first collaboration with Denise Lara Margules.
-More info on www.agustinjais.com.